InitiatDev/initiat-cli/README.md

 ### Zero-Knowledge Architecture

-The init.Flow CLI implements a zero-knowledge architecture:
+The Initiat CLI implements a zero-knowledge architecture:

 - **Passwords**: Never stored, only used for authentication
 - **Tokens**: Stored encrypted in OS keychain